 Semi-glossy coating and it’s impact on contrast

 Much has been made of the screen’s coating in early reviews and user reports, so we wanted to share our experience with the screen and thoughts on this topic.
 Unlike OLED TV’s the AW3423DW does not feature a fully glossy screen coating, instead it’s what we would call semi-glossy and has some anti-reflective (AR) properties to it.
 When a screen is fully glossy it can make it pretty problematic for typical office and desktop environments where you can get obvious mirror-like reflections, especially from windows and lights.
 Dell have instead combined an anti-reflective coating with the panel and the result is a semi-glossy appearance.
-In practice this seems to do a very good job of reducing reflections we found, and the screen is noticeably less mirror-like than something like the LG C2 OLED TV which we had chance to set up side by side in fact.
+In practice this seems to do a reasonable job of reducing reflections we found compared with a fully glossy solution, and the screen is noticeably less mirror-like than something like the LG C2 OLED TV which we had chance to set up side by side in fact.
 Reflections were reduced well and you avoid those problems with lighting and windows that you would get on fully glossy screens.
 That’s great news we think.

 This impact to the black depth and contrast really varies though depending on your ambient lighting.
 If you were using the screen in a darker room and were careful about the positioning of your light sources, then blacks look very good and as you would hope for from an OLED screen.
 In a fully dark room they look excellent.
 In daytime viewing or with light sources in certain places though the blacks do get impacted a bit and you lose some of that contrast visually.
 Some people assume then that the screen is flawed or that this ruins the experience.
 But think about the full context here and the alternative for a moment…